konnov/konnov.github.io/_pages/talks.md

 title: Talks and Lectures
 ---

+- Finding Bugs for Fun & Profit with Informal Systems.
+A 4-hour workshop at Cosmoverse 2023.
+Istanbul, Türkiye, October 2023.
+Together with Tesnim Abdellatif and Josef Widder.

 - Lectures on Quint, TLA+, and Apalache at the VTSA'23 summer school.
   [Lecture material](https://konnov.github.io/vtsa23/).
 Nancy, France, August 2023.